 This feature outlasts the bassinet part because it can carry a baby of up to 30 pounds while the bassinet is just okay for about 15 pounds, so you’ll get to use the changing table until your baby reaches about 20 months old.

-Graco Dream Suite Bassinet is well built and sturdy, while its materials are soft and can be cleaned easily.
+Graco Dream Suite Bassinet is well built and sturdy, while its materials are soft and can be cleaned easily, so you don’t have to spend a lot of time wondering how to wash this bassinet.
 It has a storage area below the bassinet and locking wheels for mobility and convenience.

 The bassinet has a breathable mesh side, and the mattress is sufficient for a newborn.
 It has two soothing vibration settings plus a canopy with flowers or cute stars.